agude/agude.github.io/_drafts/2018-11-03-switrs_daylight_saving_time_end_accidents.md

 [ratio_plot]: {{ file_dir }}/accidents_after_end_dst_in_california.svg

-There is, on average, a larger number of crashes on Sunday when the time changes as seen by [Varughese & Allen][varughese].
+There is, on average, a larger number of crashes on Sunday when the time changes as seen by Varughese & Allen.
 However, the same excess is not seen when a different normalization is chosen, like using the [week before][before_plot] or [two weeks after][after_plot].[^2] The week before has different lighting during commute times and so it is easier to dismiss, but two weeks after has similar lighting.